RealTegra/TryParse.h/README.md

     TryParseBool   - Converts a string into a bool

 # How to Use
+The function returns a bool indicating whether the conversion was successful.
+It takes the input string and an output variable as parameters:

+    bool TryParse(input string, output)

 Include the two files in the root of your project and add

     #include "TryParse.h"